Is tide turning for London's prodigal plutocrats?

 But there is anecdotal evidence that this market has not escaped the economic downturn entirely unscathed.

 Joe Doyle, Chief Executive of H.R.
-Owen, which sells new and secondhand luxury marques such as Aston Martins, Rolls-Royces and Bentleys, said his marketing team was having to redouble its efforts as it was becoming harder to entice customers to buy cars.
+Owen HRO.L, which sells new and secondhand luxury marques such as Aston Martins, Rolls-Royces and Bentleys, said his marketing team was having to redouble its efforts as it was becoming harder to entice customers to buy cars.

 "I think in particular on the new car front, we benefit from being in the London bubble of economic wealth, but those around the periphery have absolutely been affected, and they're the customers that we are having to work much harder to bring back into the showroom," he said.